jholdstock/Decred-Bug-Bounty-Proposal/README.md

 * The validators who will already be contractors of decred and can bill the decred project directly for hours spent on this work.

-* Each validator would not spend more than 20-50 hours a month.
+* I dont see each validator spending more than 20-50 hours a month.
 (This will a part of core work)

 **Cost Breakdown**

-* And a single fund of 10000 USD for six months.
+* An operating fund of 10000 USD for six months.

 This will cover the following:
   - Setting up the bounty website and design  (4000 USD)